its-segu/monday-exercise/README.md

 in seconds; production sees a Kanban board of in-flight orders and can drag work across stages without ever leaving monday.

-Built as a take-home assessment for monday.com.

 ## What's in the app

-- **Custom Board View — "Production Pipeline"**: a purpose-built Kanban that groups items by status (New Order → Working on it → Ship → Done, plus Stuck), renders order-shaped cards (customer + fragrance chips + qty + relative time), and exposes a primary "+ New order" action on the first column.
+- **Kanban Board View** — groups orders by status (New Order → Working on it → Ship → Done / Stuck) with drag-and-drop between columns.

-- **Drag-and-drop status updates** (`@dnd-kit/core`): drag a card across columns to call `change_simple_column_value` on the status column.
-  Optimistic UI; rolls back on failure.
-Columns are also drag-reorderable (`@dnd-kit/sortable`) with order persisted to `localStorage`.
+- **Drag-and-drop** — drag cards to change status (optimistic UI, rolls back on failure).
+Columns are also reorderable via drag.

-- **Order intake modal**: a Vibe-native modal form with three sections — Customer info, Fragrance selections (3 distinct picks), and Order details (quantity + optional inscription).
-Validation runs locally and submit uses `create_item` against the live Production Orders board.
-- **Custom Order Details modal**: clicking a card opens a Vibe modal with a master-detail layout — the left pane lists the order's candles, and tapping the arrow on any candle slides into a **Recipe pane** that breaks the fragrance description into Top / Heart / Base tiers with ingredient lists.
-  Recipe data is pulled live from the Fragrance API.
-A "View in monday" button hands off to `monday.execute("openItemCard")` for first-party editing (status, dates, files, comments, automations).
+- **Order intake modal** — three-section form (customer, 3 fragrance picks, quantity + inscription).
+Creates an item on the Production Orders board on submit.

+- **Order details + recipe view** — click a card to see order details;
+  tap a candle's arrow to slide into a recipe pane showing Top / Heart / Base ingredient tiers pulled from the Fragrance API.

-- **Analytics modal — production performance**: a second header button ("Analytics") opens a Vibe modal that derives every order's `completed_at` from monday's `activity_logs` and computes turnaround, on-time rate, throughput, and a past-SLA list — all client-side, with **zero board schema changes** required.
-SLA target lives in `frontend/src/lib/sla.js` so it's a one-line tweak.
-The SLA clock stops at **Ship** (production-complete) so carrier transit time doesn't penalize the production team — see `COMPLETED_STATUSES` in `frontend/src/api/boardConstants.js`.
+- **Analytics modal** — turnaround time, on-time rate, throughput chart, and past-SLA list.
+Derived from `activity_logs`, no extra board columns needed.
+SLA clock stops at Ship so transit doesn't penalize production.

-- **Fragrance CRUD API** on monday-code: tiny Express service backed by `@mondaycom/apps-sdk` Storage.
-Auto-seeds 16 starter fragrances on boot (upsert — adds new entries, refreshes existing ones).
-Falls back to an in-memory store when no `MONDAY_TOKEN` is set so the backend Just Works for local dev.
+- **Fragrance CRUD API** — Express service on monday-code backed by `@mondaycom/apps-sdk` Storage.
+Seeds 16 fragrances on boot.
+Falls back to in-memory for local dev.

-- **Automation**: configured in monday's no-code automation builder (see below) — fires when status flips to "New Order" and notifies the production manager.
+- **Automation** — no-code automation: when status changes to "New Order", notify board subscribers.

 ## Architecture

 ```
                     ┌─────────────────────────────────────────┐
                     │         Production Orders board         │
-                    │  (asset provided by the prompt)         │
+                    │                                         │
                     └────┬────────────────────────────────┬───┘
                          │                                │
             our Board View tab                native Item Card panel